We're hiring

 The insights can identify performance trends, pinpoint areas for improvement, and inform targeted development initiatives.

-While challenges such as data quality issues, resistance to change, and a lack of skilled HR professionals can hinder the successful implementation of HR analytics, they are not overwhelming.
+While challenges such as data quality issues, resistance to change, and a lack of skilled HR professionals can hinder the successful implementation of human resource analytics, they are not overwhelming.

 Modify your HR and payroll tasks with factoHR today